 The Acadia New Music Society promotes contemporary concert music in the Annapolis Valley of Nova Scotia.
 Co-Directed by Derek Charke and Mark Hopkins, the primary outlet for this is an annual New Music Festival.
-The scope of the Acadia New Music Society’s activities has blossomed over the past eight years.
-We have successfully presented 48 concerts, including a CBC national broadcast, initiated the creation of three CD’s, and hosted multiple composers, musicians, and ensembles.
+The scope of the Acadia New Music Society’s activities has blossomed over the past ten years.
+We have successfully presented over 50 concerts, including a CBC national broadcast, initiated the creation of four commercial CD’s, and hosted multiple composers, musicians, and ensembles.
 Most of all, we have presented a fantastic collection of Canadian artists over these years.

 For more information, please contact: